-A dump file is also useful when you upgrade from one release of Telelogic Synergy to the next.
+A dump file is also useful when you upgrade from one release of Rational Synergy to the next.
 You can dump a database using an older release and load it under a new release as part of the upgrade process.

-You also can move a dump file to different machines and different architectures; i.e., you can move a dump file from one UNIX platform to another, or from UNIX to Windows.
-If you move a dump file from Windows to UNIX, and use standard file system tools to move the file system portion of the database, you must run ccmdb upgrade -w on the reconstructed UNIX database before using it.
-See "Move a database from Windows to UNIX" on page 54.
+You also can move a dump file to different machines and different architectures; that is, you can move a dump file from one UNIX platform to another, or from UNIX to Windows.
+If you move a dump file from Windows to UNIX and use standard file system tools to move the file system portion of the database, you must run ccmdb upgrade -w on the reconstructed UNIX database before using it.
+See "Moving a database between UNIX and Windows" on page 65.

-Note Never back up Telelogic Synergy metadata using a tool that is not from Telelogic Synergy Oracle.
+Note Never back up Rational Synergy metadata using a tool that is not from Rational Synergy Oracle.

-Database locking and data consistency
+Locking databases and ensuring data consistency